 If having purpose or meaning in life leads to better brain health, it’s possible that biological and neurological factors play a role.

-For instance, a study published in April 2022 in Frontiers in Behavioral Neuroscience shows that life satisfaction increases with age due to the increased release of oxytocin.
+For instance, a 2022 study shows that life satisfaction increases with age due to the increased release of oxytocin.